-4.7 Status Register
+4.7 Status register

-The Status Register contains two status bits that can be read by the Read Status Register (RDSR) instruction.
-See Section 6.4: Read Status Register (RDSR) for a detailed description of the Status Register bits.
+The status register contains a number of status and control bits that can be read or set (as appropriate) by using specific instructions.
+See Section 6.4: Read status register (RDSR) for a detailed description of the status register bits.